awsdocs/aws-systems-manager-user-guide/doc_source/auth-and-access-control-permissions-reference.md

 For more information about wildcards, see [IAM Identifiers](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html) in *IAM User Guide*\.
 For a list of Systems Manager resources with the ARN format, see [AWS Systems Manager Resources and Operations](auth-and-access-control-iam-access-control-identity-based.md#arn-formats)\.

 To express conditions, use AWS\-wide condition keys in your Systems Manager policies\.
-For a complete list of AWS\-wide keys, see [Available Keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.
+For a complete list of AWS\-wide keys, see [AWS Global Condition Context Keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

 **Specifying multiple actions or resources**